Solar neutrino physics: Introduction

 Like Arthur B. McDonald stated in his Nobel lecture~\cite{McDonald:2016ixn}, \textit{``possible reasons for the discrepancy could have been that the experiment or the theory was incorrect.''} The discrepancy motivated many theoretical efforts to address the solar neutrino problem.
 From the 1970s to the early 1990s, a variety of theoretical interpretations to the solar neutrino problem were proposed and investigated, including neutrino oscillation\footnote{The concept of neutrino oscillation was first proposed by Pontecorvo in 1957~\cite{Pontecorvo:1957cp,Pontecorvo:1957qd}, a decade earlier than Davis's Homestake experiment.
 The original consideration was $\nu\leftrightarrow\overline{\nu}$ oscillation, while oscillation due to flavor mixing was later considered by Pontecorvo, Maki, Nakagawa and Sakata in the 1960s~\cite{Maki:1962mu,Pontecorvo:1967fh}. } with the Mikheyev-Smirnov-Wolfenstein (MSW) effect~\cite{Wolfenstein:1977ue,Mikheev:1986gs,Mikheev:1986wj}, oscillation in vacuum~\cite{Glashow:1987jj}, spin or spin-flavor precession due to neutrino magnetic moments~\cite{Cisneros:1970nq,Okun:1986na,Lim:1987tk,Akhmedov:1988uk}, flavor conversion due to non-standard interactions (NSI) of massless neutrinos~\cite{Wolfenstein:1977ue,Wolfenstein:1979ni,Roulet:1991sm,Guzzo:1991hi}, neutrino decays~\cite{Bahcall:1972my,Berezhiani:1987gf}, etc. Eventually, neutrino oscillation with the MSW effect and a large mixing angle (LMA) became the standard solution (MSW-LMA) to the solar neutrino problem.

 Neutrino oscillation implies that solar neutrinos, initially being produced as $\nu_e$, may change their flavors to $\nu_{\mu}$ or $\nu_{\tau}$ along their path to the Earth.
 As a consequence, only a fraction of the neutrinos appear as $\nu_{e}$ in the detector.
-The survival probability of $\nu_{e}$ in the MSW-LMA solution is approximately $\sin^{2}\theta_{12}\approx1/3$ at high energies ($\sim10$ MeV, e.g.,~for $^{8}$B neutrinos) and increases to $\cos^{4}\theta_{12}+\sin^{4}\theta_{12}\approx 5/9$ at low energies ($\lesssim1$ MeV, e.g.,~for pp neutrinos).
+The survival probability of $\nu_{e}$ in the MSW-LMA solution is approximately $\sin^{2}\theta_{12}\approx 0.3$ at high energies ($\sim10$ MeV, e.g.,~for $^{8}$B neutrinos) and increases to $\cos^{4}\theta_{12}+\sin^{4}\theta_{12}\approx 0.55$ at low energies ($\lesssim1$ MeV, e.g.,~for pp neutrinos).
 Both values have so far been consistent with the observations.
 The flavor conversion to $\nu_{\mu}$ and $\nu_{\tau}$ has been indirectly probed by neutral current (NC) and electron scattering events in SNO~\cite{sno2002} and Super-Kamiokande~\cite{sk2001}.
-Moreover, the values of $\theta_{12}$ and $\Delta m_{21}^{2}$ in the LMA regime have been confirmed by the KamLAND experiment, which measured $\theta_{12}$ and $\Delta m_{21}^{2}$ in long-baseline reactor neutrino oscillation, independent of solar neutrino observations.\footnote{There was a long-standing $2\sigma$ tension between the KamLAND measurement of $\Delta m_{21}^{2}$ and solar neutrino observations~\cite{KamLAND:2013rgu, Super-Kamiokande:2016yck}.
-The tension has basically eased in recent updates of neutrino fit~\cite{Esteban:2020cvm,Capozzi:2021fjo}.} Further measurements from the Borexino experiment, which is dedicated to solar neutrino observations and has identified pp, $^7$Be, pep, and CNO components~\cite{Borexino:2007kvk,BOREXINO:2014pcl,Borexino:2017rsf,BOREXINO:2018ohr,BOREXINO:2020aww}, agree well with the MSW-LMA solution.
+Moreover, the values of $\theta_{12}$ and $\Delta m_{21}^{2}$ in the LMA regime have been confirmed by the KamLAND experiment, which measured $\theta_{12}$ and $\Delta m_{21}^{2}$ in long-baseline reactor neutrino oscillation, independent of solar neutrino observations.
+Further measurements from the Borexino experiment, which is dedicated to solar neutrino observations and has identified pp, $^7$Be, pep, and CNO components~\cite{Borexino:2007kvk,BOREXINO:2014pcl,Borexino:2017rsf,BOREXINO:2018ohr,BOREXINO:2020aww}, agree well with the MSW-LMA solution.